The Governing Body

 |Steven is an Old Haberdasher (1980 – 1991).
 He is the Founding Partner of Geneva Capital Partners LLP an FCA regulated hedge fund.
 He previously worked as an investment banker at Nomura and Barclays Capital before moving to The Royal Bank of Scotland where he became the Global Head of the Principal Strategies Group, the bank’s proprietary bond trading business.

-During his time at the School, Steven was active in a host of co-curricular activities and particularly enjoyed his time in the RAF cadets where he went on to lead the CCF as Under Officer.
+During his time at the school, Steven was active in a host of extracurricular activities and particularly enjoyed his time in the RAF cadets where he went on to lead the CCF as Under Officer.
 He passed out from RMA Sandhurst as a TA infantry officer, whilst at the Manchester Metropolitan University and graduated with a BSc (Hons) in Business.

 |Mrs M Scribbins, Safeguarding